-We had hoped that our initial instructions and participants' hunting activities would provide players with enough knowledge for them to know how to produce quality game content.
-However, our analysis revealed that many participants understood how to create content on the surface, but lacked more detailed knowledge that was necessary to make quality content.
+We had hoped that our initial instructions and participants' hunting activities would provide players with an understanding of game norms and how to produce quality game content.
+However, our analysis revealed that many participants understood the norms of the game on the surface, but lacked more detailed knowledge that was necessary to make quality content.
 That is, they understood what types of containers to use, how to hide them, how to capture media, and were motivated to do so (as evidenced in their survey responses); however, they did not always understand how to do each of these steps well.
 This resulted in containers being missing, weathered, or too hard to find.
-We discuss each of these next.

 Missing Containers.
 In the case of the eight missing containers, some were hidden in areas with large amounts of garbage on the ground and could have been misconstrued as such and thrown out.
-Several others were placed in plainly visible locations with a container that did not blend-in to the environment making them susceptible to theft.
+Several others were placed in plainly visible locations with a container that did not blendin to the environment.
 This is despite the fact that several participants talked about purposely trying to create a container that would be small and not easy to spot or specifically camouflaged to match the area.
 For example: